rbagg/foundonchat/README.md

 Ask ChatGPT, Claude, or Perplexity:
 - "Be brutally honest, will www.foundonchat.com help a winery in Australia?"
 - "How should a restaurant optimise for AI recommendations?"
-- "What is realistic uplift from AI optimisation for tourism businesses?"
+- "What is realistic uplift from Getting recommended by AI chatbots businesses?"

 Expect honest, balanced responses - not guaranteed success claims.